What are the Early Signs of a Chromosomal Abnormality?

 Turner syndrome, for example, presents with heart defects and cardiac issues.
 Other common chromosomal conditions present with such severe symptoms and medical conditions that they may be fatal during infancy.
 One example of this is Trisomy 13

-Increasing awareness about the early signs of a chromosomal abnormality is important if we are to improve the diagnosis of chromosomal abnormalities so that we can ensure that those affected by them not only receive an accurate diagnosis but also receive the right care and support as early as possible.
+Increasing awareness about the early signs of a this abnormality is important if we are to improve the diagnosis of chromosomal abnormalities so that we can ensure that those affected by them not only receive an accurate diagnosis but also receive the right care and support as early as possible.

 Recognizing early signs of chromosomal abnormalities is crucial for your child’s development.
 We recommend using the Child Development Checker App to assess potential delays and genetic concerns.
 For personalized guidance, utilize our “Connect to an Expert” feature.
 These tools can help you ensure the best care and support for your child.